-We sell most of our products in Venezuela through approximately 74 independent distributors serving the furniture manufacturing and construction industries.
+We sell most of our products in Venezuela through 37 independent distributors serving the construction industry.
 Our 20 largest solid wood and forestry product customers, in terms of sales revenue, accounted for approximately 53% and 80% of our solid wood and forestry sales in Venezuela for the six months ended June 30, 2005 and in the year ended December 31, 2004, respectively.
 Our largest solid wood and forestry products customer did not account for more than approximately 7% or 11% of such sales, respectively.
 Our principal solid wood products customers in Venezuela are Aserradero El Sol C.A., Casamania Ferreteria C.A., and Madenova C.A.